-- Running Contests on Influencers’ websites (check out a recent Digital Authority Partners Contest here)
+- Running contests on influencers’ websites.
+Check out this recent Digital Authority Partners Contest.

 - Create a joint event, podcast, webinar or video with your influencers and post details on social media, your blog and your influencer's digital outlet.

-This infographic gives you a 2 minute elevator pitch on the key influencer personas you can engage with.
+This infographic gives you a two minute elevator pitch on the key influencer personas you can engage with.

 Influencers are authority figures in a specific industry that command a large online following.
-For example – you are a travel agency.
-Every travel blog on the internet is a potential influencer you should attempt to get in touch with.
+For example, if you are a travel agency, eery travel blog on the internet is a potential influencer you should attempt to get in touch with.

 Influencers are the people you want on your side when it comes to promoting your brand.
 When you form meaningful partnerships with influencers, you’ll become more effective at attracting a new audience to your product or service.